Protecting Our Diverse Planet

 This month’s newsletter is talking biodiversity, in celebration of Earth Day, which marks the anniversary of the birth of the modern environmental movement in 1970.
 You’ll hear from Camille Goldstone-Henry, the Co-Founder and CEO of Xylo Systems, as we dive into what you need to know about biodiversity and why it matters to all of our futures.
 Happy reading!

-4 things to know about investing in biodiversity for our planet's health, by Camille Goldstone-Henry - wildlife scientist, Kamilaroi woman and Co-Founder and CEO of Xylo Systems
+4 things we need to know about investing in biodiversity for our planet's health, by Camille Goldstone-Henry - wildlife scientist, Kamilaroi woman and Co-Founder and CEO of Xylo Systems

 Biodiversity loss has significant economic impacts.
 Roughly $44 trillion in value creation (or half of the world's GDP) is dependent on biodiversity and its services.
 With species disappearing faster than ever in human history, this presents huge impacts on agricultural productivity, healthcare costs, climate stability and the cost of raw materials.